What is the ‘EU divorce bill’?

 Has the Government already made provision for any payment?

 In its latest forecast issued at the time of the Budget, the Office for Budget Responsibility assumed that any savings on our annual contribution would be recycled into UK public expenditure.
 No explicit provision was made for any exit payment.

 So what is the Government’s position on paying the divorce bill?

 In Theresa May’s Article 50 letter to EU President Donald Tusk, she simply said that both sides “will need to discuss how we determine a fair settlement of the UK’s rights and obligations as a departing member state, in accordance with the law and in the spirit of the United Kingdom’s continuing partnership with the EU.”
 This contrasts with the EU’s position of progressing with the withdrawal negotiations (including the divorce bill), before moving on to the future relationship arrangements.

 The Government has been silent on any figure.
-However, speaking on ITV in May, the Secretary of State for Exiting the EU, David Davis, insisted that the UK “will not be paying €100 billion” [€100 billionn being the recently quoted gross figure, amounting to the higher end €75 billion net bill].
+Speaking on ITV in May, the Secretary of State for Exiting the EU, David Davis, insisted that the UK “will not be paying €100 billion” [€100 billion being the recently quoted gross figure, amounting to the higher end €75 billion net bill].

 The UK did not table a position paper on finance for the third round of negotiations.
 Instead, it is reported they went through a detailed analysis of the legal basis of the Commission claims.